Olian04/better-logging/README.md

 # better-logging
-Better-logging is designed to be a drop in replacement for the default logging methods.
+Better-logging is designed to be a drop in replacement for the default logging methods.<br>
 Since better-logging only decorates the default logging methods you wont lose any integradet functionality in browsers or other tooling.

 ```ts